 Noise: The Statement of Environmental Effects (SOEE), Section 5.2.6, Visual and Acoustic Privacy states "The proposal does not include new College-use related spaces with a high level of activity/noise and no new outdoor activity areas are proposed.
 In addition, College activities will be restricted to the daytime periods and weekend, public and/or College holiday use of the site is unlikely."
 This statement conflicts with the current use of College facilities.
 In the November 9 2018 letter to residents, the College wrote "The complying development legislation has strict requirements regarding acoustic impacts that must be adhered".

-The rooftop terrace that was completed for the commencement of the 2020 year under SEPP, the College is required to comply with Schedule 2-6-Noise, "A new building or (if the development is an alteration or addition to an existing building for the purpose of changing its use) an existing building that is to be used for the purpose of a College or College-based child care must be designed so as not to emit noise exceeding an LAeq of 5 dB(A) above background noise when measured at any lot boundary."
-This Rooftop terrace is already used by students during recreation activities, creating nose above the 5db(A)
+The rooftop terrace that was completed for the commencement of the 2020 year under SEPP, the College is required to comply with Schedule 2 - 6 - Noise, "A new building or (if the development is an alteration or addition to an existing building for the purpose of changing its use) an existing building that is to be used for the purpose of a College or College-based child care must be designed so as not to emit noise exceeding an LAeq of 5 dB(A) above background noise when measured at any lot boundary."
+This Rooftop terrace is already used by students during recreation activities, creating noise above the 5db(A) level.

-level.
 It is also used for after College events, sometimes with amplified music.
 It impacts the amenity of nearby residents and increasing student numbers will only increase the noise.
 Circular PS 17-004 mentions "appropriate siting and design of buildings, facilities and play areas to minimise visual and amenity impacts (including noise) on surrounding areas.
 Where relevant, applications should be supported by a noise impact assessment, prepared by an appropriately qualified professional".

-As a nearby resident, I am impacted by noise emitted from the Terrace Area.

-I request the Council to address the noise impacts:

-- 1. Provide a noise impact assessment, prepared by an appropriately qualified professional, during College days, when the terrace is in use. - 2.
-Restrict the terrace area to hours of operation to weekdays 8am-430pm. - 3.
-Disallow the use of amplified music.
+As a nearby resident, we are impacted by noise emitted from the Terrace Area.
+We request the Council address the noise impacts: 1.
+Provide a noise impact assessment, prepared by an appropriately qualified professional, during College days, when the terrace is in use.
+2. Restrict the terrace area to hours of operation to weekdays 8am-430pm.
+3. Disallow the use of amplified music.
 Concerns around the Colleges future expansion plans.
+Visually, the large glass viewing to the west impacts my home directly and often the school will leave the lights on over breaks, nights, events and weekends which lights up our bedrooms, right into our kitchen area.
+I can't imagine the direct light would have on Mr & Mrs Ali and family considering they are right next to this monstrous size of glass.
+It is over 6m by 10m.
+Parents, Teachers, and Students can look directly into my childrens bedrooms, including ours.

-Observing the events that have taken place in over the past 3 years, I conclude that the Colleges approach to expansion is:
+Observing the events that have taken place in over the past 3 years, we conclude that the Colleges approach to expansion is: